Tsroc/Sem6_GraphTheoryAssessment/Overview.md

 # Grap Theory Project 2020
 Write a program in Python to execute regular expressions on strings using the Thompson's construction algorithm.

-# Structure
-The project is broken into 3 files.
-## NFA.py
-contains two classes, Fragment and State.\
-A Fragment class represents a nondeterministic finite automaton, a NFA has a start state and an accept state, this s represented by the State class.

-## Thompson.py
-Contains the methods necessary for the Thompson's construction algorithm, shunt, compile, followes, match.
-This class will also run a series of assertion tests when run.\
-\
-Shunt:\
-Represents the shunting yard algorithm.
-Adds operators to a stack called opers, otherwise characters are appended to the postfix list.
-Afterwards the opers stack is put onto the postfix list.\
-The list is returned as a string.\
-More information on the shunting yard algorithm found at https://brilliant.org/wiki/shunting-yard-algorithm/ \
-\
-Compile:\
-Compiles the regex input into the NFA.\
-The regex characters are turned into NFA fragments.
-Regex operators included are: catenation ('.'), alternation('|'), zero or more ('*'), zero or one ('?') and one or more ('+').\
-More information on compiling regex expressions found at https://swtch.com/~rsc/regexp/regexp1.html \
-\
-Followes:\
-Recursive function which adds a state to a set and follows all of the epsilon arrow.\
-\
-Match:\
-Compiles the regex expression, loops through the string, if the label is equal to the character, add the state arrow to the current.\
-Returns true if a match is found and false if not.

-## Main.py
+## Introduction
-Allows for the user to enter a regex and string into the command line in the following format [regex, string].
-Will accept 1 or 2 args.
-If 1 arg the string will be assumed to be empty.

-##Introduction\
 This program is an implementation of Thompson’s Construction algorithm using Python.
 Thompson’s Construction algorithm is a method of transforming a regular expression into an equivalent nondeterministic finite automaton (NFA).
 The NFA can then be used to perform pattern matching on strings.\
-The code in this repository is contained within 3 files.\
+The code in this repository is contained within 3 files.
-1)	NFA.py, represents an NFA.\
+1)	NFA.py, represents an NFA.
-2)	Thompson.py, contains the methods necessary for the Thompson's construction algorithm.\
+2)	Thompson.py, contains the methods necessary for the Thompson's construction algorithm.
-3)	Main.py, Allows for the user to enter command line arguments.\
+3)	Main.py, Allows for the user to enter command line arguments.
-\

 What is an automaton?\
 An automaton is a machine which performs a range of functions according to a predetermined set of coded instructions.
-Automata theory is the study of abstract machines and automata, as well as the computational problems that can be solved using them.\
+Automata theory is the study of abstract machines and automata, as well as the computational problems that can be solved using them.
 The most standard variant, which is described above, is called a deterministic finite automaton (DFA).
 A DFA has the following components:\
-Input: An DFA that accepts only finite sequence of symbols.\
+1) Input: An DFA that accepts only finite sequence of symbols.
-States: An DFA that contains only a finite number of states.\
+2) States: An DFA that contains only a finite number of states.
-Transition: For a given current state and an input symbol, an NFA can only jump to one state.\
+3) Transition: For a given current state and an input symbol, an NFA can only jump to one state.
-Acceptance: Input is either accepted or rejected.\
+4) Acceptance: Input is either accepted or rejected.

 This program uses nondeterministic finite automaton (NFA) to compute a string of symbols.
 For each symbol it transitions to a new state until all inputs have been consumed.
 The machine can move to any combination of the states in the machine.
 In other words, the exact state to which the machine moves cannot be determined.\
 \
 How does an NFA differ from a DFA?\
 In short, a DFA can best be described as one machine, whereas an NFA is like multiple machines performing computational activities at the same time.
 String rejection is notably different.
 In a DFA, string rejection occurs when the terminating state is other than the accepting state.
 In an NFA, rejection occurs only when all branches of the NFA are dead.
-An NFA is less limited than a DFA, it will traverse many paths for a given set of inputs and it can have many possible next states.\
+An NFA is less limited than a DFA, it will traverse many paths for a given set of inputs and it can have many possible next states.

 What is a regular expression?\
 A regular expression (regex) is a text string which describes a search pattern.
-For example, any e-mail address can be found with the following regex\
-^ [A-Z0-9. _%+-] +@[A-Z0-9.-] +\.
-[A-Z] {2,} $\
+For example, any e-mail address can be found with the following regex ^ [A-Z0-9. _%+-] +@[A-Z0-9.-] +\.
+[A-Z] {2,} $ \
 This allows the programmer to quickly search and find all e-mails.
-Regular expressions can be used to find just about any text pattern. \
+Regular expressions can be used to find just about any text pattern.

 Converting a regular expression ((a.b) |c) * to an NFA:\
 The brackets maintain standard mathematical operator precedence.\